Caring and Compassionate Pet Euthanasia

 2. Your Pet Has Cancer and has a Poor Quality of Life

 3. Your Pet Can No Longer Stand or Walk on His or Her Own

 Many pet owners choose in-office pet euthanasia.
 However, they still want their pets to be comfortable for the journey and to help reduce pet anxiety, and Cedar Bay Veterinary Clinic can help you make your pet’s final car ride more comfortable by providing you with a sedative that you can give to your pet prior to arriving at our veterinary office.

-During the procedures, your veterinarian will give your pet a sedative to put them to sleep then inject the medications that help your pet pass peacefully.
-Once your pet has passed, you will have the option to take your pet back home for burial, or we can help you send your pet to a place where he or she can be cremated and you can retrieve the ashed at a later date.
+During the procedures, your veterinarian will give your pet a sedative then inject the medications that help your pet pass peacefully.
+You will have the option to take your pet back home for burial, or the pet can be left with us for cremation.

 At-Home Pet Euthanasia